josematoswork/swagger-angular-generator/README.md

 `npm i jmw-swagger-angular-generator --save-dev`

+Add apiUrl key to your environment files pointing to your api.
+Example: apiUrl: 'https://api.example.com'

 ## Options

 `-h` - show help

 `-s`, `--src` - source directory

-`-d`, `--dest` - destination directory, default: `src/api` `--no-store` - do not generate the ngrx modules
+`-d`, `--dest` - destination directory, default: `src/api`

+`--no-store` - do not generate the ngrx modules

 `-u, --swagger-URL-path` - swagger URL path, where the swagger ui documentation can be found; default: `/swagger`, i.e. the resulting address would be `http://example/swagger`

 `-o, --omit-version` - disables API version information to be generated in comments for each file

 ## Use